Kleisli/Milly.CrudUI/Documentation/Domain.md

 # Domain Models and Repositories
 ## Sorting
-*Note: this will probably be replaced with ``Gedmo\Sortable``*

-If you want a Model to be manually sortable, there are two traits that should be used.
+If you want a Model to be manually sortable, there are two traits that can be used.

-*SortableModelTrait*
+### SortableModelTrait
 ```
 use \Milly\Sortable\Domain\Model\SortableModelTrait;